realcr/mailman_docker/README.md

 ## Having a working server in minutes

 ### Basic Configuration:
-Create your own configuration files from the example template:
+Create your own configuration file from the example template:

-	cp example_ports.conf ports.conf
-	cp server_images/example_server.conf server_images/server.conf
+	cp example_server.conf server.conf

-Next edit ports.conf to have the ports you want.
-(The defaults in example_server.conf are 80 for HTTP and 25 for SMTP).

-Then edit server.conf.
+Edit server.conf.
 It should contain the mailman list owner email, mailman list owner password, mailman domain and mailman site password.
+It also contains the wanted HTTP port and SMTP port.
 Those are the only things I couldn't provide for you :) You will have to fill it in yourself.

-server.conf and ports.conf are listed in .gitignore, to make sure that you don't accidently add them to your repository.
+server.conf is listed in .gitignore, to make sure that you don't accidently add them to your repository.

 ### Building the images: